Your Support is Appreciated!

 About Us

-Today, the Clement Railroad Hotel Museum offers 11 permanent exhibits focusing on the history of Dickson County, Tennessee, the American Civil War, the railroad, the Civil Rights Movement, and the life and legacy of Governor Frank G. Clement.
+Today, the Clement Railroad Hotel Museum is a state historic site which offers 11 permanent exhibits focusing on the history of Dickson County, Tennessee, the American Civil War, the railroad, the Civil Rights Movement, and the life and legacy of Governor Frank G. Clement.
+The museum demonstrates some of the momentous changes of the 19th & 20th centuries, providing insight into how the past connects with our present.

 CRHM Legacy Video